putztzu/openSUSE_Oracle_Java_Install/README.md

 openSUSE_Oracle_Java_Install
 ============================
 Scripts to install Oracle Java into openSUSE
-Since Oracle Java 1.7 JDK appears to be frozen and superceded, until further notice these instructions are believed to reference and install Oracke JDK 1.7 reliably.
-If anyone finds differently, please post a bug to this repository.
+Oracle Java 1.7 JDK appears to continue to be supported actively despite an Oracle SE JDK 8 release.
+For that reason, these scripts will continue to be updated for the forseeable future.
+The scripts have been tested and believed to work reliably unless a new version is released.
+If any script is found not to work, simply create an issue in the Github repository.

 Requirements:
 -------------